programminghistorian/jekyll/lessons/data-mining-the-internet-archive.md

 ```

 Now that we know how to use the Search and Item functions in the
-`internetarchive`{.filename} module, we can turn to thinking about how
+`internetarchive` module, we can turn to thinking about how to make this
-to make this process more effective for downloading lots of information
+process more effective for downloading lots of information from the
-from the collection for further analysis.
+collection for further analysis.

 Downloading MARC Records from a Collection
 ------------------------------------------

 Downloading one item is nice, but what if we want to look at thousands
 of items in a collection?
-We’re in luck, because the
+We’re in luck, because the `internetarchive`
-`internetarchive`{.filename} module’s Search function allows us to
+module’s Search function allows us to iterate over all the results in a
-iterate over all the results in a search.
+search.

 To see how, let’s first start our Python interpreter again.
 We’ll need
 to import our module again, and perform our search again: